Heart catheterization in a child

 Preparing for a pediatric cath lab procedure

 Norton Children’s Heart Institute providers will likely perform a chest X-ray, an electrocardiogram and some blood tests prior to the procedure.
-Some of these tests can be done at one of our satellite locations so you and your child don’t have to travel too far from home.
+Some of these tests can be done at one of our satellite locations.

 Your child will need to be sedated (relaxed or asleep) for the catheterization.
 A specialist in pediatric anesthesia will provide this anesthesia to your child for this procedure.
 Your child’s pediatric anesthesiologist may also prescribe a sedative for your child before he or she goes to the pediatric cath lab at Norton Children’s Hospital.
 Like an operating room, you won’t be able to enter the pediatric cath lab, but we’ll keep you updated during your child’s procedure.